If you can’t pay off your debts, here are a few ideas that might help you get out of debt:

 In BC, anyone who is trying to collect a debt must follow proper debt collection practices.
-If you are being contacted by a debt collector, here are some tips to help you understand what is and what isn’t permitted under the Business Practices and Consumer Protection Act.
+If you are being contacted by a debt collector, here are some tips to help you understand what is and what isn’t permitted under the Business Practices and Consumer Protection Act

 Collection agencies can:

-- Take legal action against a debtor
+- Take legal action against you

 Collection agencies cannot:

-- Call on a statutory holiday
+- Call you on a statutory holiday

-- Place a collect call to a debtor
+- Place a collect call to you

 - Give the debtor a document that is made to look like an official court document when it is not